evanx/ndeploy-bash/README.md

 # ndeploy-bash

-This service should `git clone` and `npm install` repos according to a Redis-based request.
+This microservice should `git clone` and `npm install` repos according to a Redis-based request.

+As an exercise, it is implemented in `bash` - my other favourite programming language :)

+Although writing robust bash scripts is challenging, this can be mitigated by `set -u -e` i.e. exiting on any error, i.e. any command exiting with nonzero exit code, including `grep` et al.

+We demonstrate that ensuring that multiple instances are safely co-ordinated and isolated, is relatively simple when using a Redis-based service lifecycle model.

+For example, we start a new service instance every minute via `crond,` and expire our service keys every 120 seconds, to ensure that at most two instances are provisioned.

 ### Status